 10. Consider a career change

-Making a career change can deliver a mixed bag of emotions – exhilaration, fear, hope, etc – which are all completely normal as you take steps outside of your comfort zone.
+Making a career change can deliver a mixed bag of emotions.
+For example, you may feel exhilaration, fear, hope, and so on; all of which are completely normal as you take steps outside of your comfort zone.

 While the advice in this article will hopefully give you some things to think about when you’re trying to create more balance in your life, it’s up to you to find your own balance based on your own situation and needs.